Germany: Berlin reacts to far-right surge in eastern elections | DW | 02.09.2019

 "Let's start conversations, and go in where it hurts," said Kretschmer, adding that the victory was a "sign of trust" from voters.

-AfD leader Alexander Gauland said that his party's strong performance means that parties like the CDU will have to work with the AfD in the future.
+AfD co-leader Alexander Gauland admitted that the grand coalition would probably stay together, but argued that his party's strong performance means that parties like the CDU will have to work with the AfD in the future, at least at a regional level.

 "The question will be raised whether it is better to talk with the AfD," said Gauland at a press conference in Berlin Monday morning.